Colonial government in the Thirteen Colonies: Assembly

 The lower house of a colonial legislature was a representative assembly.
 These assemblies were called by different names.
-Virginia had a House of Burgesses, Massachusetts had a House of Deputies, and South Carolina had a Commons House of Assembly.
+Connecticut variously used the terms General Corte, General Court, and General Assembly; Virginia had a House of Burgesses; Massachusetts had a House of Deputies; New York had a General Assembly; and both South Carolina and Georgia had a Commons House of Assembly.
 While names differed, the assemblies had several features in common.
 Members were elected annually by the propertied citizens of the towns or counties.
 Usually they met for a single, short session; but the council or governor could call a special session.

 As in Britain, the right to vote was limited to men with freehold "landed property sufficient to ensure that they were personally independent and had a vested interest in the welfare of their communities".
 Due to the greater availability of land, the right to vote was more widespread in the colonies where by one estimate around 60 percent of adult white males could vote.
 In England and Wales, only 17–20 percent of adult males were eligible.
 Six colonies allowed alternatives to freehold ownership (such as personal property or tax payment) that extended voting rights to owners of urban property and even prosperous farmers who rented their land.
 Groups excluded from voting included laborers, tenant farmers, unskilled workers and indentured servants.
 These were considered to lack a "stake in society" and to be vulnerable to corruption.

 Tax issues and budget decisions originated in the assembly.
 Part of the budget went toward the cost of raising and equipping the colonial militia.
 As the American Revolution drew near, this subject was a point of contention and conflict between the provincial assemblies and their respective governors.

 The perennial struggles between the colonial governors and the assemblies are sometimes viewed, in retrospect, as signs of a rising democratic spirit.
 However, those assemblies generally represented the privileged classes, and they were protecting the colony against unreasonable executive encroachments.
 Legally, the crown governor's authority was unassailable.
 In resisting that authority, assemblies resorted to arguments based upon natural rights and the common welfare, giving life to the notion that governments derived, or ought to derive, their authority from the consent of the governed.

+Local government

+Virginia and Maryland were colonies characterized by dispersed plantations and few towns.
+The main unit of local government was the county, which was controlled by wealthy planters.
+On the assembly's advice, the governor appointed the judges, the sheriff, and the county clerk.
+In addition to conducting trials, the county court was responsible for many other functions including: